druce/druce.github.io/_posts/2016-01-01-key-escrow-a-case-study-in-using-the-blockchain-for-transparency.md

 5) Public signature by e.g. Tim Cook that he personally authorized access after finding it was legit and all necessary information was public on the blockchain, and appeals/challenges exhausted.

-6) Keys transmitted to law enforcement by similar nuclear launch code checklist, e.g. all access to the physical location and media where it&#8217;s stored by two people who follow the checklist and record that it was followed, under criminal penalty for exfiltrating information inappropriately, or not documenting any attempt at circumvention.
+6) Keys transmitted to law enforcement by similar nuclear launch code checklist, e.g. all access to the physical location and media where it’s stored by two people who follow the checklist and record that it was followed, under criminal penalty for exfiltrating information inappropriately, or not documenting any attempt at circumvention.
 And again, procedures and logs subject to annual 3rd party audit, and management to certify that all procedures followed, any gaps or attempts at circumvention publicly disclosed.

 The point of this exercise is that once you have a backdoor, you need real, public due process with teeth.

 This process will satisfy no one.
-It&#8217;s a huge hassle for e.g. Apple.
-The security community wants something where they can ask for an inch and take a mile, and blame civil authority when they don&#8217;t find the threats.
-The civil liberties community will rightly suspect there is a hole in there somewhere, or that one will be created at the next &#8216;national security emergency,&#8217; because that&#8217;s what the public raised on &#8217;24&#8217; and &#8216;Homeland&#8217; expects.
+It’s a huge hassle for e.g. Apple.
+The security community wants something where they can ask for an inch and take a mile, and blame civil authority when they don’t find the threats.
+The civil liberties community will rightly suspect there is a hole in there somewhere, or that one will be created at the next ‘national security emergency,’ because that’s what the public raised on ’24’ and ‘Homeland’ expects.

 And of course China and Russia will demand their own, much more leaky version of this, and Apple will end up in the Stasi-enabling business.

 More and more, your whole life is on the phone.
 It leaks plenty of information semi-voluntarily about everywhere you go, everyone you spend time with, communicate with, what sites you browse, who you transact with.
 The security guys can do all kinds of other things to track you, GPS monitors, hack your phone, search your garbage.

 Better to not go down this road of giving the surveillance state unfettered access to everything.
-And maybe it&#8217;s time to try to use technology for cryptographically secure transparency and due process.
+And maybe it’s time to try to use technology for cryptographically secure transparency and due process.